astral-sh/uv/docs/concepts/resolution.md

 Overrides allow bypassing failing or undesirable resolutions by overriding the declared dependencies of a package.
-Overrides are a useful last resort for cases in which the you know that a dependency is compatible with a newer version of a package than the package declares, but the package has not yet been updated to declare that compatibility.
+Overrides are a useful last resort for cases in which the you know that a dependency is compatible with a newer version of a package than it declares, but the it has not yet been updated to declare that compatibility.

 For example, if a transitive dependency declares the requirement `pydantic>=1.0,<2.0`, but _works_ with `pydantic>=2.0`, the user can override the declared dependency with `pydantic>=1.0,<3` to allow